 Corbett Gardens in Bowral is the show piece of the Tulip Time Festival and dates back to 1911 when, at the suggestion of Mrs Ada Corbett, the local tourist association purchased Deadmans Paddock for a public park.
 Corbett Gardens, located in the centre of town, boasts a huge array of tulips and colourful springtime bulbs, shrubs and trees.

-It should be noted the garden will be closed for Tulip Time set up on Monday 12 September and pull down on Monday 26 September 2016.
+It should be noted the garden will be closed for Tulip Time set up on Monday September 11.